UMMAN2005/GTK-Project-TTT/README.md

 - `Tic-Tac-Toe_FLEX.c`: Contains the main C code for the Tic-Tac-Toe game (NxM).
 - `main.c`, `app.c` and `app.h` : Contains the main C code for the Tic-Tac-Toe game (NxM).
 Also divided into 3 parts to be more readable.
 - `Tic-Tac-Toe_AI.c`: Contains the main C code for the Tic-Tac-Toe game (NxM).
 Try to implement AI for solo playing.
+- `Minimax.c`: Contains the main C code for the Minimax
 - `README.md`: This file, providing information and instructions for the application.
 - `Makefile` : Compile file for the most stable version.